tableau/hyper-db/website/docs/sql/datatype/array.md

 Arrays are subject to the following limitations:

-- The size of an array is limited to 4,294,967,296 elements.
-The actual limit may be lower, depending on the size(s) and nullability of its elements.
+- The size of an array is limited to 4GB.
+Hyper is not optimized for processing large arrays; performance may degrade before this limit is reached.
 - Arrays cannot be nested.
 - Arrays cannot be used as column types in non-temporary tables.